-Kalamazoo College operates under a traditional admission calendar and offers three different admission programs for First-Year Students.
+Kalamazoo College operates under a traditional admission calendar and offers four different admission programs for First-Year Students.
 For deadline and notification dates, please contact the Office of Admission.
 Admission is to the fall term only.

-This program offers the opportunity to learn of admission status early, but enables students to pay commitment deposits at any time up to May 1.
+This program offers the opportunity to learn of one's admission status early, but enables students to pay commitment deposits at any time up to May 1.
 Offers of financial aid will be mailed to these applicants starting in mid-March.

 This program is designed for students who do not wish to be part of the early programs.
 Notification of admission decisions will be mailed at least 4 weeks in advance of the May 1 deadline for commitment deposits.